Galatians Chapter Four

 Galatians 4:21

-Tell me, you who want to be under the law, are you not aware of what the law says?
+Tell me, you who want to be in subjection to the system that results from perverting the Torah into legalism, don't you hear what the Torah itself says?

 Once again, Paul asks a question to try and get them to see how ridiculous their answer would be.
 It seems crazy to want to be under the law without even knowing what it says but, in a way, that is happening even more today.
 Many people (pastors included) want to pick out a certain part of the law and dig in their heels.
 They will even go so far as to call it their statement of faith or some other religious sounding thing.
 They forget the rest of the law and the devil uses them to divide God's people.
 The truth of the matter (and what Paul was trying to get them to see) is that, if you put your hope in the law, then, you are bound to the entire law and not just a little part that you tend to like or agree with.